J4S0Nc/Useful.Utilities/Useful.Utilities.md

 ---
-# SharedFolderConnection
+# Useful.Utilities.SharedFolderConnection

 Create a connection to a shared folder with a different set of credentials

-_C# code_
+_c# Example_

 ```c#
     //Connect to a server share and copy a file as a different user: